UK Election and Brexit – what happens next?

 Feeling Overwhelmed by Brexit?
 We’re Here to Help.

 Are you still confused about Brexit after three years of debate?
 Is the uncertainty surrounding Brexit impacting your workforce?
-Are you fully prepared to meet your obligations if and when Brexit finally enters into force?
-What happens to your business if Brexit fails and the UK remains a member of the EU?
+Are you fully prepared to meet your obligations when Brexit finally enters into force?
+What happens to your business in the unlikely event that Brexit fails and the UK remains a member of the EU?

 We understand how all this uncertainty over Brexit can have real consequences for your business.
 We appreciate that employers throughout Europe are concerned about the sustainability of their operations, especially when they are confronted with an abundance of complex and far-reaching changes to the rules, regulations, policies, obligations and industry practices that govern the workplace.

 L&E Global’s Brexit Exchange Forum is our latest interactive knowhow platform created to help clients confront the challenges posed by Brexit, informatively and effectively.

 The term ‘Brexit’ (a portmanteau of “British” and “exit”) refers to the withdrawal of the United Kingdom (UK) from the European Union (EU).
 On 23 June 2016, a referendum was held in which voters were asked, “Should the United Kingdom remain a member of the European Union or leave the European Union?”
 When the results were announced the next day, nearly 52% (per cent) voted in favour of leaving the European Union, compared to 48% (per cent) who voted in favour of remaining a member of the EU.